idaki/SoftUni_Fundamentals/README.md

 # SoftUni Fundamentals Course
-Description: the repo is used to store and share accross devices the independently developed code related to SoftUni Java Web Development
+<strong>Description</strong>: the repo is used to store and share accross devices the independently developed code related to SoftUni Java Web Development

 ### Java Fundamentals Course Objectives
 - Working with linear data structures